Jason Forde

-Jason Forde (born 22 December 1993) is an Irish hurler who plays for Tipperary senior Championship club Silvermines and at inter-county level with the Tipperary senior hurling team.
+Jason Forde (born 22 December 1993) is an Irish hurler who plays for Tipperary senior Championship club Silvermines and at inter-county level with the Tipperary county hurling team.
 He usually lines out as a left corner-forward.

 Playing career

 Nenagh CBS

 On 25 February 2012, Forde lined out at centre-forward when Nengh CBS faced Coláiste na nDéise in the Harty Cup final.
 He top scored for Nenagh with 1-04, however, he ended on the losing side following a 2–14 to 1–10 defeat.
 Forde was switched to full-forward when he captained Nenagh CBS in the All-Ireland final against Kilkenny CBS on 31 March 2012.
 He ended the game as top scorer with 2-02 and claimed a winners' medal following the 3–10 to 2–11 victory.

 University of Limerick

 As a student at the University of Limerick, Forde joined the senior hurling team during his second year.
 On 1 March 2015, he was selected at midfield when UL faced the Waterford Institute of Technology in the Fitzgibbon Cup final.
 Forde scored 1–01 in the 0–21 to 3–12 draw.
 He was switched to left corner-forward for the replay on 11 March.
 Forde ended the game with 0-01 from a sideline and collected a winners' medal following the 2–18 to 1–14 defeat.

 Forde lined out in a second successive Fitzgibbon Cup final on 27 February 2016.
 He was selected at centre-back and scored a point in the 1–30 to 3–22 defeat by Mary Immaculate College.

 On 24 February 2018, Forde lined out in a third Fitzgibbon Cup final when UL faced DCU Dóchas Éireann.
 He top scored with 1-10 from full-forward and collected a second winners' medal following a 2–21 to 2–15 victory.